 File format: JSON

-JavaScript Object Notation (JSON) is language-independent data format that is derived from (and structured similar to) JavaScript.
+JavaScript Object Notation (JSON) is language-independent data format that is similar to JavaScript.

 Note